cosmos/interchain-attestation/README.md

 You can also run all unit tests with for all modules with `just test-unit`.

-In addition, there is an e2e test suite that can be run using `make interchaintest` (under `testing/`).
+In addition, there is an e2e test suite that can be run using `just test-e2e`.
-Before running the test, however, you need to build the docker images (which is required for every change you make to the code) with `make docker-images`.
+The recipe takes an optional argument for which image-versions (docker tag) to use (e.g. `just test-e2e latest`).
+If no argument is provided, it will default to `local` and also build the docker images locally with the local tag.

 ### Linting